annhit29/UC-GAN-v.2/README.md

 ### Prerequisites

 - Linux or OSX
-- NVIDIA GPU + CUDA CuDNN (CPU mode and CUDA without CuDNN may work with minimal modification, but untested)
+- NVIDIA GPU + cpu CuDNN (CPU mode and cpu without CuDNN may work with minimal modification, but untested)

 ### Getting Started